×

 When we asked about emergency services, members in Uruguay wrote:

 "Emergency services in Uruguay are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial 911.
 This number is free and available 24 hours a day, 7 days a week.
-The operator will ask for the location of the emergency and dispatch the appropriate emergency services," mentioned one expat in Uruguay.
+The operator will ask for the location of the emergency and dispatch the appropriate emergency services," remarked one expat living in Uruguay.

 Mobility LC is committed to work hard to make your Uruguayan immigration and relocation process a reality.
 We can provide you with the best local contacts and will guide you all the way through the process offering support in 5 different languages.
 Your success is our personal goal.